wontothree/wontothree.github.io/_posts/paper/2024-09-30-convergence-and-stability-results-for-the-particle-in-the-stein-gradient-descent-method.md

 ---
-title: "[Paper Review] Convergence and Stability Results for the Particle System in the Stein Gradient Descent Method"
+title: "[Paper] Convergence and Stability Results for the Particle System in the Stein Gradient Descent Method"
 categories:
   - paper
 ---